rabbitmq/rabbitmq-oauth2-tutorial/use-cases/azure.md

 > :bulb: All the commits associated to `oidc_integration` branch are available [here](https://github.com/rabbitmq/rabbitmq-server/commits/oidc-integration).
 Don't hesitate to have a look a it to get the very last commit, as the one advertised in this tutorial may not stay the last one forever!

 ```
-export IMAGE_TAG=69a4159f3482e5212d364f499b2ca2e05bede0ca-otp-min
+export IMAGE_TAG=oidc-integration-otp-max
 export IMAGE=pivotalrabbitmq/rabbitmq
 export MODE=azure
 make start-rabbitmq
 ```
 :arrow_right: This starts a docker container named `rabbitmq`, with RabbitMQ Management UI/API with HTTPS enabled, and configured to use your Azure AD as OAuth2 Authentication Backend, based on the information you provided in `rabbitmq.config` in the previsous steps of this tutorial.

 ## Verify RabbitMQ Management UI access

 Go to RabbitMQ Management UI `https://localhost:15671`.
 Depending on your browser, ignore the security warnings (raised by the fact that we are using a self-signed certificate) to proceed.

 Once on the RabbitMQ Management UI page, click on the **Click here to log in** button, authenticate with your **Azure AD user**.
 The first time, you are likely going to have to give your consent (it depends on the policies applied to Azure AD on your side).

 > :warning: At first login, you may face the `AADSTS90008` error: just click on **Click here to log in** button